Tetralogy of Fallot is a type of congenital heart defect. Congenital means that it is present at birth.

 Tests may include:

 Surgery to repair tetralogy of Fallot is done when the infant is very young.
 Sometimes more than one surgery is needed.
 When more than one surgery is used, the first surgery is done to help increase blood flow to the lungs.

 Surgery to correct the problem may be done at a later time.
 Often only one corrective surgery is performed in the first few months of life.
 Corrective surgery is done to widen part of the narrowed pulmonary tract and close the ventricular septal defect.

 Most cases can be corrected with surgery.
 Babies who have surgery usually do well.
 More than 90% survive to adulthood and live active, healthy, and productive lives.
 Without surgery, death usually occurs by the time the person reaches age 20.

 Patients who have continued, severe leakiness of the pulmonary valve may need to have the valve replaced.

-Regular follow-up with a cardiologist to monitor for life-threatening irregular heart rhythms (arrhythmias) is recommended.
+Regular follow-up with a cardiologist is strongly recommended.

 Call your health care provider if new unexplained symptoms develop or the patient is having an episode of cyanosis (blue skin).

 If a child with tetralogy of Fallot becomes blue, immediately place the child on his or her side or back and put the knees up to the chest.
 Calm the baby and seek medical attention immediately.

 Webb GD, Smallhorn JF, Therrien J, Redington AN.
 Congenital heart disease.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine, 9th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 65.